 Paul Basham Associates initially provided pre-application advice on the suitability of access locations, identifying opportunities and constraints which in turn influenced the internal layout of the site, working with project architects IDP and visual montage consultants Nicholas Pearson Associates.
 In addition to this, our team offered advice regarding the refuse collection strategy and the parking provision required for the site.

 The application was then supported by a Transport Statement, with careful consideration given to the surrounding highway constraints and internal functions of the site.

-This site forms an important part of the regeneration of Ipswich and Paul Basham Associates Oxford were delighted to hear the planning application was approved in January 2017.
+This site forms an important part of the regeneration of Ipswich and Paul Basham Associates Oxford were delighted to see the site built and in full use.

 From our clientThe Paul Basham Associates team delivered their usual excellent service from providing initial access and parking design advice at the feasibility stage through to supporting the planning submission with a robust transport statement which secured the support of the Highways Authority.
 I wouldn’t hesitate in recommending their services to others.

 Senior Planning Associate